What is Kegels exercise: 4 Advanced Tips for how to get Better Outcomes

 I know how to do Kegels, but I’m still not seeing results.
 What now?

-First of all, don’t panic.
-You are not alone in your frustration.
-Because Kegels are done internally, no one can see if you are contracting the correct pelvic floor muscles.
+What is Kegels exercise doing for you?
+If not much, you are not alone in your frustration, because incontinence affects 1 in 3 women.
+Since Kegels are done internally, it is hard to tell if you are contracting the correct pelvic floor muscles.
+In fact, 1/4 of women perform them incorrectly and for others not sufficiently.
 But understanding the structure of the pelvic floor may help envision which muscles to contract.

 Pelvic floor muscles are composed of layers of muscles that criss-cross in different directions and have holes in them.
 Yes, holes!
 The first hole wraps around the urethra to let the urine pass.
 The second hole is for the vagina in women, and the third is around the anus.
 The pelvic floor is suspended like a hammock, so most exercises lift all these areas.
 But there are ways to make Kegels for women more effective around the urethra, which may help with incontinence.

 There are different kinds of muscle fibers: fast-twitch and slow-twitch muscles (also known as short and long muscle fibers).
 Slow-twitch muscles are what help strengthen the whole pelvic floor.
 Kegels are typically held for 3–10 seconds.
 General strengthening and lifting of all pelvic floor muscles will help strengthen the muscles closing your urethra (outlet of the bladder).
 However, when you have to sneeze or you cough, those events need fast reaction times.

 Therefore, your fast-twitch muscles need improvement too.
 To make the most of your Kegel, you will need to also add in the quick, short squeezes (a pulse every second) around the urethra, as well as the long holds, for those emergency sneezes.
 These exercises are tiring, so try alternating the long and short holds.
 Your routine might look like this: